-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

-Service Type:
+the Medicaid agency or the operating agency (Service Type: if applicable).

 Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+ate requests the authority to provide the following additional service not

 Service Title:

 Nutritional Services

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17010 goods and services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

+Complete this part for a renewal application of or a new waiver that replaces an existing waiver.
+Select one:

+Service is included in approved w aiver.
+There is no change in service specifications.

+Service is included in approved waiver.
+The service specifications have been modified.

 A service for a waiver participant that provides coverage for physician ordered health supplements, vitamin or mineral supplements, herbal preparations and nutritional supplements such as vitamins that are directly related to the primary physical medical condition and are determined medically necessary but are not available under the State Plan.
 These nutritional supplements such as vitamins are necessary to assist the waiver participant to maintain community placement and for the management of health and safety as identified in the person-centered service plan.
 Assurance: The services under the waiver's nutritional supplements such as vitamins are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
-For those eligible, EPDST will be used for all mandatory and optional state plan services.